WHAT IS CORTICAL/CEREBRAL VISUAL IMPAIRMENT?

 Cortical visual impairment (CVI) is a decreased visual response due to a neurological problem affecting the visual part of the brain.
-Typically, a child with CVI has a normal eye exam or has an eye condition that cannot account for the abnormal visual behavior.
+A child with CVI has a normal eye exam that cannot account for the abnormal visual behavior.
 Children with CVI display characteristic behaviors.
 It is one of the most frequent causes of visual impairment in children from developed countries.

 Delayed visual maturation is similar to cortical visual impairment in that an infant has a normal eye exam but does not demonstrate typical visual behavior.
 Unlike CVI, the visual response improves in a child with delayed visual maturation and resolves by one year of life.

 IS “CORTICAL BLINDNESS” THE SAME THING AS CVI?

 Cortical blindness is an older term for CVI.
 The term “blindness” can be misleading.
 Children with CVI usually have some level of vision that may show some improvement over time.

 The eyes take a picture of an object.
 That message is sent to the brain by way of the optic nerves.
 The brain recognizes the image and integrates it with other sensory messages (hearing, touch, smell, taste).
 The brain then responds to the sensory input by sending a motor response to the appropriate part of the body.

 The eye structure in CVI is usually normal.
 The eye takes a normal picture of the object and sends the message to the brain.
 The message is not properly processed or integrated because of the abnormal brain function.